Intergenerational Mobility Trends and the Changing Role of Female Labor: Introduction

 \section{Introduction}

 \linespread{2}

-A central question in the social sciences is the intergenerational transmission of human capital.
-Empirical studies of the influence of family environment often estimate the relationship between the income of parents and their children.
-Early work by for instance \cite{BeckerTomes} and \cite{Solon1999Handbook} highlights that in such estimations, it is essential to account for the role of idiosyncratic labor market conditions.
+A central theme in the social sciences is how the childhood family environment shapes economic fortune in adulthood.
+Empirical studies on the topic often estimate the relationship between the income of parents and their children and interpret low correlations as a sign of social mobility.
+Early work by \cite{BeckerTomes} and \cite{Solon1999Handbook} highlights that in such estimations, it is essential to account for the role of idiosyncratic labor market conditions.
 Accordingly, variation in labor market conditions may shape estimates of intergenerational mobility across space \citep{Solon2002CrossCountry, chetty2014land, bratberg2017comparison} and time \citep{corak2013income}.
 While substantial time-variation in mobility has been documented \citep[see e.g.][]{Solon_lee, Olivetti2015Names, Chetty_still_land}, little is known about how changes in labor market conditions shape these patterns \citep[see e.g.][for a notable exception]{Song2020PNAS}.